spellshape/cli/docs/versioned_docs/version-v0.26.1/08-references/01-cli.md

 the final genesis and adding IP addresses of peers to the validator's configuration file.

-	ignite network chain prepare 42
+	spellshape network chain prepare 42

-By default, Ignite uses "$HOME/spn/LAUNCH_ID" as the data directory.
+By default, Spellshape uses "$HOME/spn/LAUNCH_ID" as the data directory.
 If you used a different data directory when initializing the node, use the "--home" flag and set the correct path to the data directory.

-Ignite generates the genesis file in "config/genesis.json" and adds peer IPs by modifying "config/config.toml".
+Spellshape generates the genesis file in "config/genesis.json" and adds peer IPs by modifying "config/config.toml".

-The prepare command should be executed after the coordinator has triggered the chain launch and finalized the genesis with "ignite network chain launch".
-You can force Ignite to run the prepare command without checking if the launch has been triggered with the "--force" flag (this is not recommended).
+The prepare command should be executed after the coordinator has triggered the chain launch and finalized the genesis with "spellshape network chain launch".
+You can force Spellshape to run the prepare command without checking if the launch has been triggered with the "--force" flag (this is not recommended).

 After the prepare command is executed the node is ready to be started.

 ```
-ignite network chain prepare [launch-id] [flags]
+spellshape network chain prepare [launch-id] [flags]
 ```

 **Options**